 What else can you do?

-Frankly once the circus is here it’s too late to affect attendance this year.
-Sponsors already paid and parents bought tickets for excited children in tow.
-The best time to speak out is before the circus arrives: letters to newspapers, letters to schools, sponsors, speaking to City Council, etc.
+The best time to speak out is before the circus arrives: letters to newspapers, letters to schools, sponsors, local government, and venues.